nicky2quicky/unit-4-game/README.md

 Each drink is randomly assigned a value between 1-12.
 The computer is randomly generated a number between 19-120.

+Note: Please use Index.html as the main file.
+There were several time the code was broken, and multiple files were created.
+Index2.html should be the only html file available to open as well.

 Good luck!